AARNet/Globus-Community/globus-community-australasia/workshops/advanced_globus_workshop/README.md

 Enter `yes` and hit the `Enter` key to continue.

+__The Ansible will take just under ten minutes to run, so, in the interests of time, we may skip ahead to the next section and come back when it's finished.__

-The Ansible should run to completion.
+After a while, the Ansible should run to completion.
 The last couple of lines should be a summary of the Ansible run with no failures similar to this:

 ```
 PLAY RECAP ********************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************